PLN-team/pyPLNmodels/README.md

 - The fastPLNPCA class fits a PLN-PCA  using variational approximation.
 - The IMPS_PLN fits a PLN-PCA model using Importance sampling.

-IMPS_PLN is always slower than fastPLN. fastPLNPCA is faster than fastPLN only for very large datasets.
+IMPS_PLN is always slower than fastPLN. fastPLNPCA is faster than fastPLN only for datasets with very large number of genes (p>5000, see [here](https://github.com/PLN-team/PLNpy/blob/master/images/Comparison_fastPLN_vs_fastPLNPCA_n%3D1000.png)).
 However, fastPLNPCA is convenient since it allows to get the Principal Components (PCs) directly, in contrary to fastPLN.
 To get the PCs using fastPLN, you first need to fit the model and do a PCA on the matrix $\Sigma$  found.
+The numerical complexity is always linear with respect to the number of samples n (see [here](https://github.com/PLN-team/PLNpy/blob/master/images/Comparison_fastPLN_vs_fastPLNPCA_p%3D1000.png))

 All of these class are aggregated into the class PLNmodel, so that you don't need to deal with multiple classes.
 This class will automatically fit the data with one of those classes.